-Assuming that you’ve taken the time to walk through the tutorial above or have some experience with FPP, I have selected a versatile and practically free pattern to get you started.
-(I felt it was better to use a purchased pattern from an FPP expert so you will end up with a truly accurate design.)
+Assuming that you’ve taken the time to walk through the tutorial above or have some experience with FPP, I have created a versatile pattern to advance your skills.

 Step 1: Supplies to Make the Quilt Block

 There are two products that I highly recommend.
 Foundation Paper and the Add-A-Quarter Ruler (see links below).
 Both of these items are fairly inexpensive, will make the learning process much easier, and make you feel like a pro!